 The humanitarian situation in northern Mozambique has deteriorated over the last year due to an extreme & violent insurgency.
-Half a million people have fled their homes in Cabo Delgado and 2,000 have been killed.
+Over half a million people have fled their homes in Cabo Delgado and 2,000 have been killed.

 This area needs peace and immediate action.

 This is Gabrielle*.

 She is 49 years old and comes from Cabo Delgado, northern Mozambique and has the saddest story.

 Her 5 children and 4 grandchildren were all killed in a house one night.
 She fled with her husband but insurgents caught them and killed her husband in front of her.
 She was so traumatized she fled to the bush and lost all hope to live.